vfarcic/docker-flow/README.md

 Examples
 --------

-More detailed examples can be found in the following articles:
+More detailed examples and walkthrough can be found in the following articles:

 * [Docker Flow: Blue-Green Deployment and Relative Scaling](http://technologyconversations.com/2016/03/07/docker-flow-blue-green-deployment-and-relative-scaling/)